Silestone Worktops Price Guide: m² Costs, Colour Options & Value Insights

 Although Silestone Cosentino kitchen worktops nicely meet most of the parameters by which the quality of a surface is measured, they also have their weaknesses:

-- Heat resistance: Silestone can take up to 150C of heat.
+• Heat resistance: Silestone can withstand up to 150 °C of heat.
 It is not very resistant to being exposed for long periods to high temperatures.
 It would help if you took care of the pans and pots that you take directly from the oven and in direct contact with the surface, as these can leave burn marks that are practically impossible to remove.
 Most quartz brands experience this issue, so it is necessary to put something underneath (chopping board, trivet, cloth) to avoid problems, especially in light-coloured Silestone materials.

 Cosentino Silestone or Granite.
 Which is better?

 Choosing among the many worktop materials on the market can be confusing, especially if you start to see positive and negative opinions of people on the internet based on their own experience.
-Therefore, we will analyse and compare two best-selling materials today for your home’s kitchen and bathroom.
+Therefore, we will analyse and compare the two best-selling materials today for your home’s kitchen and bathroom.

 What is better, Silestone or Granite?